olitheolix/azrael/README.rst

 object geometries and render them (as seen in the demos) but Azrael itself would neither know nor care.

-That being said, some `example scenarios <https://olitheolix.com/azrael/>`_ appear smooth when served from an AWS C4 instance.
+That being said, some `example scenarios <http://azrael.readthedocs.org/en/latest/>`_ appear reasonably smooth when served from an AWS C4 instance.
 This despite the dumb polling used by the visualisation clients.

 Project Status